MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/messages-and-message-schemas-for-biztalk-adapter-for-mysap-business-suite.md

 ---
-title: "Messages and Message Schemas for BizTalk Adapter for mySAP Business Suite | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Messages and Message Schemas for BizTalk Adapter for mySAP Business Suite | Microsoft Docs"
+description: XML structure of messages and data types used by the mySAP adapter for BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"